yuhankang02/Stats507/README.md

-# Contains user's homework assignment for Stats507: Data Science and Analytics using Python
+# Contains homework assignments for Stats507: Data Science and Analytics using Python